-- 4.2.7 The Head of Service/Corporate Manager must ensure that any floats or petty cash accounts held by officers leaving the employment of the Council are checked prior to the leaving date.
-These floats or petty cash accounts should then either be paid back to the Strategic Director of Finance, Policy and Governance or transferred to another employee. - 4.2.8 The account holder must agree the accuracy of the records and cash held with their line manager prior to transfer of the account.
+4.2.7 The Head of Service must ensure that any floats or petty cash accounts held by officers leaving the employment of the Council are checked prior to the leaving date.
+These floats or petty cash accounts should then either be paid back to the Strategic Director of Finance, Policy and Governance or transferred to another employee.

+- 4.2.8 The account holder must agree the accuracy of the records and cash held with their line manager prior to transfer of the account.
 A form should be completed by the individual surrendering the Petty Cash, declaring the value of cash to be transferred.
 The new petty cash holder should countersign the Declaration, confirming the amount of petty cash received.
-Once completed, the form should be sent to the Payments and Reconciliation Section. - 4.2.9 The guidance detailed in paragraph 4.2.8 above also applies to situations where it is possible to predetermine a petty cash account holder's e.g. annual leave, maternity leave, absence for surgery etc. - 4.2.10 Forms can be found on the intranet, at the following link:
+Once completed, the form should be sent to the Payments and Reconciliation Section. - 4.2.9 The guidance detailed in paragraph 4.2.8 above also applies to situations where it is possible to predetermine a petty cash account holder's e.g. annual leave, maternity leave, absence for surgery etc. - 4.2.10 Forms can be found on the intranet, under Financial Services / Accountancy Services / Forms and Procedures / Year End Forms / Petty Cash Declaration.